The winter weather here in upstate New York during the winter can be brutal, and certain breeds of chicken don’t survive here.

-Please forgive me if I have left out your favorite breed- I had to leave out a couple of mine too!
+Please forgive me if I have left out your favorite breed- I had to leave out a couple of mines too!
 So, in no particular order, here are the Magnificent Seven.

 Rhode Island Reds

-It is a very prolific layer of medium/large brown eggs in the region of 280 eggs/year.
-However as we know, the egg production will slow down after the first three years of laying.
+It is a very prolific layer of medium/large brown eggs in 280 eggs/year.
+However, as we know, egg production will slow down after the first three years of laying.

-They are a dual purpose bird; roosters weigh in at about 8.5lb and hens at 6.5lb.
+They are dual-purpose birds; roosters weigh in at about 8.5lb and hens at 6.5lb.
 Although they are generally docile and calm, they can be ‘pushy’ with other more timid birds.
 They are friendly and curious and will follow you around the garden hoping for treats!

 This is the only breed known to have been created by a woman- Nettie Metcalf of Ohio State in the late 1800s’.